What Is An Aerator Shower Head? (And Do You Need One?)

 Are you always wishing for a more luxurious shower?
 Is your water bill preventing you from hopping in the shower every morning?
 An aerator shower head just might fix both problems while helping to reduce your impact on the environment.

-In this post, I’ll explain what an aerator shower head is, how it works, its pros and cons as well as answer some frequently asked questions around the topic.
+In this post, I’ll explain what an aerator shower head is, how it works, its pros and cons as well as answer some frequently asked questions about the topic.

 Let’s dive in!